prakhar1989/FoodTrucks/README.md

 If you find the design of the website a bit ostentatious, blame [Genius](http://genius.com) for giving me the idea of using this color scheme.
 Lastly, the data for the food trucks is made available in public domain by [SF Data](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Facility-Permit/rqzj-sfat).

-### Running
+#### Docker

-There are two different ways of getting the app up and running.
+There are two different ways of getting the app up and running with Docker.
 To learn more how these two differ, checkout the [docker curriculum](http://prakhar.me/docker-curriculum).

 ##### Docker Network
 ```